Extinction Cycle

 Apollo

-Open Apollo in the interactive wiki
+Open the interactive Apollo view

 Defining story events

-Apollo's page needs to read as more than the page for a dog attached to Team Ghost.
 He is one of the clearest emotional connectors between Reed Beckham's original world and Fitzpatrick's later Team Ghost.
 Reed's attachment to Apollo matters because the dog belongs to the fragile domestic space Reed is always trying to protect, yet Apollo also belongs in the field, where scent, hearing, movement, and instinct give operators a kind of warning that technology and exhausted soldiers cannot always provide.

-Apollo's European campaign role should be treated as active battlefield participation.
 Under Fitz, he is not a background companion during the overseas fight.
 He moves with the team through hostile terrain, gives the unit a living early-warning system, helps turn rooms, woods, ruins, and approach routes into readable space, and reinforces the trust Fitz's newer roster needs while operating far from the original Team Ghost center.
 His presence makes the European arc feel less like a detached theater and more like the continuation of Reed's old family at war.

 His relationship web is also part of his story.
 With Reed, Apollo represents home, memory, and the hope that a soldier can still love something ordinary.
 With Fitz, he becomes a partner in the field and a sign that leadership is now being carried by the next generation of Ghost operators.
 With Jeni Rico, Yas Dohi, Blake Tanaka, Stevenson, Garcia, and the wider team, he is part of the practical rhythm of moving, clearing, detecting, and surviving together.